 The structure you use within your articles is also important.
 Here is a sample structure for a blog post or article:

 Keep in mind that the call to action (CTA) needs to be suitable for the audience.

 So for example, if you are writing an introductory article for people at the top of the funnel, a hard-sell CTA will not be appropriate.
 A better option would be to use a CTA linking to more information or requesting an email subscription.

-Content structure can also vary based on article type.
+The content structure can also vary based on article type.
 For example, Shopify offers 4 different free templates for e-commerce blog posts.